rachelrly/platform-incompatible-packages/README.md

 # Platform Incompatible Packages

-This repository contains the source code to accompany my Medium article on utilizing platform-incompatible packages with React Native for Web.
+This repository contains the source code to accompany my Medium article, [*How to use Platform Specific Packages in React Native and React Native for Web*](https://rachelrly.medium.com/how-to-use-platform-specific-packages-in-react-native-and-react-native-for-web-4a985ec097f0).

 It does not contain a full React Native project, only the files needed to understand the article.